Email: srcannin at ucsd dot edu

 In Winter 2018, the topic was the dimension theory of Noetherian rings.

-Starting Fall 2018, I will be volunteering to tutor refugee students at a local school.
+Starting Fall 2018, I will be volunteering to tutor refugee students at a local school with San Diego Refugee Tutoring.
+Let me know if you're interested in joining me.

 In Spring 2018, I led five undergraduates through a course on algebraic curves as a part of UCSD's RTG in Algebra, Algebraic Geometry, and Number Theory.